-Apple iPhone sales return to growth, pushing profits above expectations
+Apple iPhone back to growth after a year's slump; China virus adds uncertainty

 For the December quarter, Apple reported earnings per share of $4.99, compared with analyst estimates of $4.55 per share.
 For the quarter ending in March, Apple forecast gross margins of between 38.0% and 39.0%, compared with analyst estimates of 38.2%.

-Reporting by Stephen Nellis in San Francisco; Editing by Peter Henderson and Lisa Shumaker
+Reporting by Stephen Nellis in San Francisco; additional reporting by Munsif Vengattil in Bengaluru; Editing by Peter Henderson and Lisa Shumaker